 Crosscut of colon with diverticula.

 Diverticulosis is very common in Western populations and occurs in 10 percent of people over age 40 and in 50 percent of people over age 60.
-The occurrence of diverticulosis increases with age, and it affects almost everyone over age 80.
+The rate of diverticulosis increases with age, and it affects almost everyone over age 80.

 What are the symptoms of diverticulosis?

 Usually diverticulosis does not cause any troublesome symptoms.
-Some people may feel tenderness over the affected area or abdominal cramps.
+Some people may feel tenderness over the affected area, or abdominal cramps.

 How is diverticulosis diagnosed?

 Because most people with diverticulosis do not have any symptoms, it is usually found when the patient is having tests that are being done for an unrelated reason.

 People who have diverticulosis without symptoms or complications do not need treatment, but it is important to adopt a high-fiber diet.

 Laxatives should not be used to treat diverticulosis.
 The patient should also avoid enemas, or use them infrequently.

 How can diverticulosis be prevented?